softwaresaved/software-deposit-guidance/README.md

 A full report is created in `build/link-check.txt`.

+**Beware:** Linkchecker may not detect broken links within domains that have `robots.txt` files e.g. `https://github.com/softwaresaved/nosuchrepository` would not be flagged as an error as GitHub uses `robots.txt` files.
+See the Linkchecker FAQ, [Q:I still get an error, but the page is definitely ok](https://wummel.github.io/linkchecker/faq.html), for another issue with `robots.txt` files.

 ### Publishing

 The online version of the guidance is published in the `gh-pages` branch of this repository.
 This can be updated as follows.